 9. Lauren Blake, R.D., L.D.N., C.H.W.C., “Healthy fat helps keep you full”

-The fat debate is a long-standing one rife with politics, money, and wealth of misinformation.
-Yes, there are some fats that should probably be limited — such as saturated fat — or completely eliminated from your diet — such as trans fats.
+The fat debate is a long-standing one rife with politics, money, and a wealth of misinformation.
+Yes, some fats should probably be limited — such as saturated fat — or eliminated from your diet — such as trans fats.
 On the other hand, healthy fats — such as monounsaturated, polyunsaturated, and omega fatty acids — are all incredibly good for you!

 Lauren Blake, R.D., L.D.N, C.H.W.C., — a certified health and wellness coach at Ohio State University Wexner Medical Center — recommends increasing your healthy fat intake as it “helps keep you full, makes meals more palatable, and helps stave off cravings for empty calories.”

 Healthy fats are plentiful in the plant-based world!
 Try adding avocado to your daily regimen, — such as this Body Mind and Soul Smoothie — or nuts and seeds — like these Sweet and Savory Spiced Nuts or this Simple Homemade Pumpkin Seed Butter.
 You can also try to frontload those fats in the morning with healthy fat additives to your coffee or morning tea such as this Nutiva Organic MCT Oil for $20.01.